benmaier/tacoma/docs/about.rst

 Pros
 ~~~~

--  networks are natively described in continuous time
+- networks are natively described in continuous time (which includes a description in
+  discrete time)
 - two main native formats to describe temporal networks
   (:class:`_tacoma.edge_lists` and :class:`_tacoma.edge_changes`), a third way, a sorted
   list of ``on``-intervals for each edge called
   ``tc.edge_trajectories`` is available, but algorithms work on the two
   native formats only
 - the simple portable file-format ``.taco`` as a standardized way to
   share temporal network data (which is just the data dumped to a
   ``.json``-file, a simple file format readable from a variety of
   languages)
 - easy functions to produce surrogate temporal networks from four
   different models
 - easy way to simulate Gillespie (here, epidemic spreading) processes
   on temporal networks
 - easy framework to develop new Gillespie-simulations algorithms on
   temporal networks
 - multiple and simple ways to interactively visualize temporal networks
 - simple functions to manipulate temporal networks (slice, concatenate,
   rescale time, sample, bin, convert)
 - simple functions to analyze structural and statistical properties of
   temporal networks (mean degree, degree distribution, group size
   distribution, group life time distributions, etc.)
 - fast algorithms due to C++-core (*fast* as in *faster than pure
   Python*)
 - relatively fast and easy to compile since it only depends on the
   C++11-stdlib and `pybind11`_ without the large overhead of ``Boost``

 Cons
 ~~~~